Ada-Developers-Academy/core-cs-fundamentals/interview-process/interview-introduction.md

 ## Mock Interviews

-As an Ada student you will be matched up for a practice interview, called a "mock interview" with an experienced hiring manager or engineer.
+As an Ada student, you will be matched up for a practice interview called a "mock interview" with an experienced hiring manager or engineer.
 They will give you a sample interview problem and conduct a practice interview with you.
-After the "mock interview" the interviewer will write up a set of feedback for you to help you prepare for your actual internship interviews.
+After the "mock interview," the interviewer will write up feedback for you to help you prepare for your actual internship interviews.

 Remember: